farook8090/PRODIGY_DA_01/README.md

+## Introduction

-Hello , This is my First Task of My iNternship At Prodigy Info Tech , Pune
+This repository contains my First Task At Prodigy Info Tech , Pune of My DS Intern.
+Each project includes the data used and visualization.